Discover different places while studying English with BELS Malta.

 When studying English in Malta, look for rustic villages or the less commercial towns like St. Pauls Bay and Mellieha in the North or Maraskala and Marsaxlokk in the south of the island.
 These places have a choice of natural, entertainment and historical places in their surroundings.
 And besides, wherever you stay in Malta, you’re just a short bus ride away from everything else.

 To get a genuine taste of the local life stay in apartments when studying English in Malta.
 They’re likely to be in local neighbourhoods, away from the hectic touristy places.
-It would be even better to try a host-family experience when studying in Malta.
+It would be even better to try a host-family experience.
 It’s an opportunity to try home cooked Maltese food and pick up fresh produce from the road-side markets.

 Anything that comes up on a surface level of a google search is usually a tourist place surrounded by tourist traps.
 To get off the beaten track you’ve got to venture past the first page of google.
 Ask some locals or look up articles written by travel bloggers studying English in Malta, they’ve got a knack for adventure.
 Get lost, you might find yourself somewhere beautiful.
 The best thing about studying English in Malta is knowing you’re safe (and we’ve got Taxify for those emergency situations).